fireduck64/adventofcode/notes.md

 around in the tree for things to twiddle.
 Trick there is to do an in order traversal list and use that to find your things to twiddle.

+## Day 19 - Beacon Scanner

+Insert dick into bear trap.
+Thrust through the pain.

+Basically, take some sets of coordinates, permute them in 24 ways and try to map them onto each other until all your blood is gone.
+No problems.

 # 2020

 ## Day 16 - Ticket Translation